 Save the Children: UKRAINE CRISIS RELIEF FUND Ukraine's children are in grave danger of physical harm, severe emotional distress and mass displacement.
 Save the Children is concerned for children caught in the middle of armed conflict, forced from their homes in freezing temperatures, and exposed to injury, hunger and cold.
 Your donation to Save the Children's Ukraine Crisis Relief Fund can help provide children and families with immediate aid, such as food, water, hygiene kits, psychosocial support and cash assistance.
 Together, we can protect children in crisis.For more information on this organization, including instructions on how to give, visit: https://www.savethechildren.org

-Bar Harbor Food Pantry for Rest of the Summer Once again thanks to all who have given in these times.
+Bar Harbor Food Pantry Once again thanks to all who have given in these times.
 The Food Pantry appreciates our donations.
 There is a collection spot for non-perishable food items at Church of Our Father and St. Saviour's.
 Volunteers will transport them to the BHFP.
 Thank you for your support!
 Brad Berry

 Sunday Fellowship Outdoors